SSS-Says-Snek/name_goes_here_lol/README.md

 1. Use git to clone repo
 2. `git clone https://github.com/SSS-Says-Snek/name_goes_here_lol.git`
 3. CD into the extracted folder
+4. Install required packages just like the normal steps
-4. Run the game just like the normal steps
+5. Run the game just like the normal steps

 ## Todo and Checklists